Reviews You Can Rely On

 Winter Hiking Boots

 Many enjoy the serenity of winter hiking and may seek an option that prioritizes comfort and performance over warmth.
 While many boots in this category will keep your toes happy, the traction and walkability stand out the most.
 In an effort to keep weight down, this class of boot (similar to general use) typically avoids using extensive rubber or neoprene on the upper, which boasts superior waterproofing but adds weight.
-We would recommend another category if warmth and weather resistance are your top priorities, but in temperate climates, these types of boots might be a great choice.
+We recommend another category if warmth and weather resistance are your top priorities, but in temperate climates, these types of boots are a great choice.

 winter boots - keen's revel iv polar offers excellent walkability in more wintry...